Frequently Asked Questions

 As a general rule, if you enjoy a healthy lifestyle and can walk 5 kilometres in the heat then you will be OK.

 We take safety seriously.

-Each vehicle is equipped with a Satellite Phone which enables us to contact authorities in the event of an emergency and we carry first aid kits.
+Each vehicle is equipped with a Satellite Device which enables us to contact authorities in the event of an emergency and we carry first aid kits.

-However we operate in very remote regions and even with the satellite phones help can be several hours away.
+However we operate in very remote regions and even with the satellite device help can be several hours away.

 Most of the places we hike are reasonably level and apart tripping over a rock represent few dangers.

 In some places it is necessary to hop from rock to rock or to scramble up or down steep slopes, sometime there are slippery rocks when we are swimming / exploring gorges.
 To participate in these activities you need to be physically fit and able.